-Fasting leads us to the diet and physical conditions God wanted for us when He created Adam and Eve (Genesis 1:29), helps us to manifest the fruit of the Spirit (Galatians 5:22-24), and develops within us optimum spiritual, mental, and physical functionality (Daniel 1:18-20).
+Fasting requires us to limit certain foods, beverages, practices, and habits.
+It helps to lead us to the physical conditions God wanted for us when He created Adam and Eve (Genesis 1:29); it helps us to manifest the fruit of the Spirit (Galatians 5:22-24), and it develops within us optimum spiritual, mental, and physical functionality (Daniel 1:18-20).

 - Think…It’s for God – and we don’t want to let Him down (Matthew 6:33).
-Fasting gives us clearer reception to hear God’s voice and enables Him work in our lives.
+Fasting gives us a clearer reception to hear God’s voice and enables Him to work in our lives.
 Fast to create a deeper relationship with God in your relationships, your home, your marriage, your church, and your life.

-Allow fasting, consecration and prayer to inspire you to use moderation as a lifestyle, to break the yoke of bondage to unhealthy habits, and to maintain a clearer connection with God.
+Allow fasting, consecration, and prayer to inspire you to use moderation as a lifestyle, to break the yoke of bondage to unhealthy habits, and to maintain a clearer connection with God.

 FOR FURTHER READING: Genesis 1:29, Exodus 34:28, Leviticus 20:7, Esther 4:16, Joel 2:12-13, Daniel 1:8-14, 10:3; Matthew 6:16-18, 33; Luke 4:2-4.
 18:12; Acts 13:2, 14:23; 1 Corinthians 7:5, Galatians 5:16-25.